Click on the link below to go to the indicated section of this page.

 To get elected to Phi Beta Kappa in the fall semester of your senior year, you must have completed Stage II of the General Education Expectations by the end of the spring semester of your junior year.
 To get elected in the spring you must have completed Stage II by the end of your senior year, but the broader the range of courses you take prior to that time (including natural science and mathematics courses), the better your chances of getting elected (it's not just a matter of grade point average).

-To be eligible for Honors in Government you must (1) be a Government major on track to complete the major requirements in a timely fashion; (2) achieve a university grade point average of 90.00 or above, calculated at the end of the spring semester of the junior year; and (3) have completed Stage I of the General Education Expectations.
+To be eligible for Honors in Government you must (1) be a Government major on track to complete the major requirements in a timely fashion; (2) achieve a university grade point average of 90.00 or above, calculated at the end of the fall semester of the junior year; and (3) have completed Stage I of the General Education Expectations.

 To become a candidate for Honors in Government, you must meet the three eligibility conditions and complete the Thesis Application Form, on which this year's due date is printed.
 Optimally, you will meet with a potential tutor (tenured, tenure-track, or full-time visitor in the Government Department) and discuss a thesis project prior to submitting an application.
 After the Government Department faculty review the applications, you will be notified as to whether you will be a candidate for Honors, and as to the name of the faculty member who has agreed to serve as your tutor.
 Please note that in some years, students who meet the eligibility requirements will not be able to stand for Honors in Government because there may be no full-time Government faculty member to serve as a tutor.